Dynamite Price Down 39.1% Over Last Week (DYNMT)

 - PLANET (PLA) traded down 3.4% against the dollar and now trades at $0.14 or 0.00001582 BTC.

-Dynamite (DYNMT) is a token.
+Dynamite (CRYPTO:DYNMT) is a token.
 Dynamite’s total supply is 850,438 tokens and its circulating supply is 364,336 tokens.
-Dynamite’s official website is dynamitetoken.com.
+The official website for Dynamite is dynamitetoken.com.
 Dynamite’s official Twitter account is @

 and its Facebook page is accessible here.